 The cheapest way to get around Paris is to walk of course, followed by the excellent public transport system.
 We usually walk as much as we can, and then take the metro for the longer trips.
 Taxis can be convenient, but they will eat into your budget very quickly.

 One of our favourite ways to save money when we visit a major city where we want to see a lot of sights is to invest in a city sightseeing pass.
-In Paris there are two main passes that we recommend, the Paris Pass (buy yours from the official site here) and the Paris Museum Pass.
+In Paris there are three main passes that we recommend, the Paris Pass (buy yours from the official site here), the Paris Museum Pass (buy here) and the Paris City Card.

 Of course, your individual situation will vary, and you might have different attractions you want to visit.
 In addition, you should be aware that if you are an EU citizen under the age of 26 that many attractions are free or discounted to visit (you need ID!).